 How to Start Trading in Cryptocurrency

 In order to start buying and selling cryptocurrencies, you can transact with Centralized Crypto Exchanges (“CEX”), Decentralized Exchanges (“DEX”), and via Crypto Brokers.
 Popular Crypto Exchanges are Coinbase, Crypto.com, Gemini, and SoFi.
 Examples of DEXs include Uniswap, PancakeSwap, dYdX, and Kyber.
 Some of the most popular Crypto Exchanges are Coinbase, Crypto.com, Gemini, and Binance.
 Each of these channels has its own pros and cons that we cover in detail here.

 If you decide that you want to hold the cryptocurrency yourself, you may also need to decide the best type of wallet to use.
+Hot wallets, for example, allow for transactions between owners and end-users with necessary internet access, while cold wallets do not require an internet connection for access.
 Crypto wallets help store the precious private keys that allow you to prove your ownership of the digital asset, which is always stored on the blockchain.